OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 * medical leave
 * work at home

 Note: While employers are not required to eliminate an essential function, lower a production standard, or provide personal use items, they can do so if they wish.
 The only limitation on an employer's obligation to provide reasonable accommodations is that no such change or modification is required if it would cause "undue hardship" to the employer.
 "Undue hardship" means significant difficulty or expense and focuses on the resources and circumstances of the particular employer in relationship to the cost or difficulty of providing a specific accommodation.
-Undue hardship refers not only to financial difficulty, but to reasonable accommodations that are unduly extensive, substantial, or disruptive, or those that would fundamentally alter the nature or operation of the business.
+Undue hardship refers not only to financial difficulty, but also to reasonable accommodations that are unduly extensive, substantial, or disruptive, or those that would fundamentally alter the nature or operation of the business.
 An employer must assess on a case-by-case basis whether a particular reasonable accommodation would cause undue hardship.

-**For more information visit: [http://www.eeoc.gov/employees/](http://www.eeoc.gov/employees/) or contact:**
+**For more information, visit: [http://www.eeoc.gov/employees/](http://www.eeoc.gov/employees/) or contact:**

 **Equal Employment Opportunity Commission**